 Music, Scripture, Programs and other Questions

-For more information on the details of planning a memorial service, and for associated fees, please download our LPC Memorial Brochure 2016 (PDF).
+For more information on the details of planning a memorial service, and for associated fees, please download our Memorial Brochure.
 It will answer many of your questions.

 To speak with the church about planning a memorial service, please contact the church office at 949.494.7555, or email us.